jkroepke/openvpn-auth-azure-ad/README.md

 auth-retry interact
 ```

-`auth-user-pass` is required even if the `username_password` authenticator is disabled.
-Otherwise the dynamic challenges
-will not work.
+`auth-user-pass` is always required otherwise dynamic challenges will not work.

 ## Prometheus support

 openvpn-auth-azure-ad has some built-in prometheus support to collect some statistics about authenticators.
-By default
+By default,
 the prometheus endpoint listen on port 9723.

 ## Related projects